International Student – How to Apply

 Admission testing is required for all English language-learning applicants, even if the student transfers from another English-speaking school.

 STEP 4 - INTERVIEW

-The student will interview with the academic dean and the international program director.
+The student will interview with an administrator and the international program director.
 This interview may be in person or via Skpye.

 A student may wish to visit the school for a half or full day to observe classes and/or meet with the international program director.
 Visitation is by appointment only.
 Please contact Candy Houk to schedule a visit.

 ADMISSION DECISION AND ENROLLMENT

 The admission department will contact you as soon as the admission committee has reached a decision and offer one of the following decisions:

 (1) No admission: The student does not meet the English language proficiency necessary to succeed academically at The Geneva School.

 (2) English language-learner program admission: The student is accepted to The Geneva School ELL program and agrees to the classes recommended by the international program director.

 (3) Full admission: The student is accepted to study at The Geneva School without any additional English language requirements.